source-cooperative/components/README.md

-# Source Cooperative React Components
+# Source Cooperative Monorepo

+This is a monorepo for the Source Cooperative project.
+It contains the following packages and apps:

+- `@source-cooperative/cli`: A command-line interface for administrating the Source Cooperative database.
+The code is in the [`packages/cli`](./packages/cli) directory.
-This repository contains a collection of reusable React components.
-They require React and Next.js, since some use Next.js (`next/link`, `next/router`).
+- `@source-cooperative/components`: A collection of reusable React components.
+The code is in the [`packages/components`](./packages/components) directory.
+It require React and Next.js, since some use Next.js (`next/link`, `next/router`).

-## Components

-See https://github.com/source-cooperative/viewers.source.coop/ for an example of how to use these components.
+- `@source-cooperative/components-demo`: A demo app for the components.
+The code is in the [`apps/components-demo`](./apps/components-demo) directory.

-The code for the reusable components is in the [`packages/components`](./packages/components) directory.
+- `@source-cooperative/viewers`: The https://viewers.source.coop webapp.
+It aims at exploring large remote files in the browser.
+The code is in the [`apps/viewers`](./apps/viewers) directory.

 ## Creating or improving a component

 For more information on how to contribute to this project, see the [contribution guide](CONTRIBUTING.md).

-## Demo

-See the demo at https://source-cooperative.github.io/components/.

-The code for the demo is in the [`apps/components-demo`](./apps/components-demo) directory.

-## viewers.source.coop

-See the webapp at https://viewers.source.coop.

-The code is in the [`apps/viewers`](./apps/viewers) directory.

 ## Monorepo

-This is a monorepo managed with [npm workspaces](https://docs.npmjs.com/cli/v10/using-npm/workspaces).
+The monorepo is managed with [npm workspaces](https://docs.npmjs.com/cli/v10/using-npm/workspaces).
 It contains three workspaces: `@source-cooperative/components`, and two other that depend on it: `@source-cooperative/components-demo` and `@source-cooperative/viewers` .

+### Install

 To install: